 This week, Rabada ran away with the game at the WACA, destroying Australia in the second innings with pace, bounce, seam, conventional swing, reverse swing, searing yorkers, and the ability to target cracks in the wearing pitch.
 He finished with 5 for 92, and seven wickets in the Test to claim the man-of-the-match gong. in short, he was brilliant.

-Earlier this year, Rabada became the first player to win six awards at Cricket South Africa's annual dinner, including the coveted South African Cricketer of the Year prize.
-Not only was Rabada the only player to notch up that many awards, he was also the youngest to win the main prize.
+Earlier this year, Rabada became the first player to win six awards at Cricket South Africa's annual dinner, including the coveted South African cricketer of the year prize.
+Not only was Rabada the only player to win up that many awards, but he was also the youngest to win the main prize.
 His seven wickets against Australia only furthered his credentials as a future great.
-Nine Tests into his career, Rabada has 36 wickets at 24.42 runs apiece with four five-wicket hauls.
+Nine Tests into his career, Rabada has 36 wickets at 24.42 runs apiece with four 5-wicket hauls.
 There is obvious promise, but as Rabada put it himself: "The key is to do it for 15 years, not one game."

-Just over 11 years later, and the baton has been passed to Rabada, a fresh-faced, brown-eyed 21-year-old with an unconvincing run-up that explodes into a whippy bowling action that produces 150km/hr tracer bullets.
+Eleven years later and the baton has been passed to Rabada, a fresh-faced, brown-eyed 21-year-old with an unconvincing run-up that explodes into a whippy bowling action that produces 150km/hr tracer bullets.
 Rabada doesn't have the intimidation of Steyn, the swagger of Vernon Philander or the awkwardness of Morne Morkel; rather, Rabada exerts the energy of a young man that simply wants to beat his opponent, rather than drive him into the ground.
 In every case, Rabada is the bowler that Australia will fear most after the WACA smashing, because he gives nothing away.

 Then, there is Bavuma.
 A specialist batsman at 167 centimetres, he is nearly a foot shorter than Rabada.
 Hell, he might be one of the shortest players in world cricket.
 Without the advantage of height or power, Bavuma's game is built on finesse and patience.
 After his Test debut in 2014, Bavuma's international career had stuttered until England toured South Africa in January.
 There, Bavuma created one of cricket's most enduring memories.